pschultz/kiosk-browser/README.md

     # OR: yum install webkitgtk-devel
     make

+## webkitgtk3
+Building against webkitgtk3 is also possible like this:

+    make GKT_VERSION=3.0

 # INSTALLING
 No special steps are required for installation.
 Just execute `browser`.
 This program was designed to be started via inittab on boot like this: